 Health Workers in the Midwest: Understanding and Developing the Workforce

-Findings from an American Cancer Society study of CHWs' work and cancer information needs.
-Provides an example of how evaluation of a program can be conducted.
+Presents the results from an American Cancer Society assessment of CHWs' work including their professional needs and capacity to promote cancer prevention and early detection.
+Discusses how an evaluation of a CHW program can be conducted.

 Organization(s): Wilder Research